-More black, Asian and minority ethnic (BAME) people are choosing careers in construction and succeeding.
+More people from black, Asian and ethnic minority backgrounds choosing careers in construction and succeeding.

 This is good news not only for employees, but also for the industry as a whole.
 Greater diversity sets a virtuous circle in motion, making companies more attractive to a broader range of talented individuals.

 The same companies become more attractive to clients and more competitive too, because their customer base is better represented.

 Their workforces can draw on more experiences and wider perspectives, to generate better ideas and progress more quickly.

 Visible Success: Architecture and ethnic diversity